mslinn/ibm-personality-insights-fun/README.md

 Ubuntu's version of `curl` installed by default is the correct version.

 I used <a href="https://stedolan.github.io/jq/"><code>jq</code></a> to pretty-print the returned JSON.
+Here is how to install it in Ubuntu:

 ```
 $ sudo apt install jq